 | Tuen Ng | 19 Jun (Fri) | 9 Jun (Wed) | 10 days earlier |

-Year-to-year template reuse.
+Template reuse breaks.
 A deadline that fell on a working day in 2026 might fall on a holiday in 2027.
-You cannot copy last year's dates and assume they still work.
+Last year's dates are not this year's dates.

-Holiday clustering.
-In 2026, Ching Ming falls during the Easter cluster (3–7 April), creating five consecutive non-working days.
-In 2027, Easter is in March and Ching Ming stands alone.
-The clustering effect changes every year.
+Clustering is unpredictable.
+In 2026, Ching Ming collides with Easter to create a five-day block (3–7 April).
+In 2027, Easter falls in March and Ching Ming stands alone.
+The cluster effect reshuffles every year.

-Substitution-day surprises.
-When a lunar holiday falls on Sunday, the substitute holiday can cascade into the following week.
-In 2026, the Ching Ming substitute (7 April) extends the Easter break by an extra day.
+Substitution cascades.
+When a lunar holiday falls on Sunday, the substitute pushes into the following week — and can bump other holidays further along.
+In 2026, the Ching Ming substitute on Monday 6 April forces Easter Monday's designation to Tuesday 7 April.

-For any deadline more than 3 months away:
+For any deadline more than 3 months out:

-- Check the gazetted holiday list for the relevant year (published annually by GovHK)
+- Check the gazetted holiday list for the relevant year on GovHK

-- Do not rely on the previous year's dates
+- Do not rely on previous years or lunar-calendar conversions alone

-- Run the calculation through a tool that uses the correct year's holiday data
+- Run the calculation through a tool that uses the correct year's data — see also General Holidays 2026 for the full gazetted list

-- If the deadline is close to a variable holiday, run a sensitivity check
+- If the deadline is near a variable holiday, run a sensitivity check — one day's shift in the holiday can cascade through the rest of the week

-The HK calculator uses the gazetted holiday list for each supported year, so working-day counts automatically reflect the correct lunar calendar dates.
+The HK calculator uses the gazetted holiday list for each supported year, so working-day counts reflect the correct official dates automatically.